 This issue is particularly pressing in Latin America, which is urbanising at a faster rate than other regions meaning 80% of the population now live in urban areas.
 This is considerably higher than Africa (40%) and Asia (48%).
 Furthermore, the region is also burdened by large social inequalities, which manifests in large cities with 19 of the world’s 30 most ‘unequal’ cities being located in the region.
 To tackle this issue many Latin American cities have started implementing interventions to improve urban health.

-This workshop will bring together experts and evidence from Latin America aand the UK to examine how Urban environment impacts health and the barriers and challenges to ensuring all individuals and communities have access to quality health care to promote good Urban Health.
+This workshop brought together experts and evidence from Latin America and the UK to examine how Urban environment impacts health and the barriers and challenges to ensuring all individuals and communities have access to quality health care to promote good Urban Health.

 Click here to find out more about our previous GCRF workshops including our workshop on Achieving Universal Health Coverage in LMICs: the role of quality of care research and read the workshop reports.